akaanug/NYCrosswordPuzzl/README.md

 # NYCrosswordPuzzle
+CS461 Term Project
-Finds new clues from the answers of latest puzzle's answers.
+Extract Joel Fagliano's NY Crossword puzzle and find new clues from the answers of the latest puzzle.

 java version "1.8.0_192"